Phaethon: Plato's Timaeus

-Palaphaetus' On Unbelievable Tales
+Authors of the Hellenistic era

 Like other authors of around this period, Palaephatus's version is not too rich in details.
 Naming no mother, Palaphaetus speaks of Phaethon as a son of Helios who had the irrational desire to drive his father's chariot, but had no knowledge of how to handle the reins.
 Unable to keep balance he was swept off course by the wild horses and drowned into the Eridanus river.
-Unlike several other retellings, a party behind Phaethon's death is not named, as Zeus takes no action to stop Phaethon and save the earth.
+Unlike several other retellings, a party behind Phaethon's death is not named, as Zeus takes no action to stop Phaethon and save the Earth.

-Apollonius Rhodius' Argonautica

-While sailing up the Eridanus river on their way back, the Argonauts reach the outfall of the deep lake where Phaethon fell after he was struck with a lightning bolt.
+In the Argonautica, while sailing up the Eridanus river on their way back, the Argonauts reach the outfall of the deep lake where Phaethon fell after he was struck with a lightning bolt.
 During the day, the crew of the Argo was tormented by the nauseating stench from Phaethon's corpse, still smoldering after all this time, and at night they had to listen to the lament of his sisters, now turned into poplar trees and shedding tears of amber.

-Diodorus Siculus' Historic Library

-Phaethon, the son of Helios, while still a youth persuaded his father to retire for a single day and give to him his chariot.
+In Diodorus Siculus' Bibliotheca Historica, Phaethon, the son of Helios, while still a youth persuaded his father to retire for a single day and give to him his chariot.
 His father eventually yielded to his son's wishes, and gave him his quadriga.
 The boy was unable to control the reins, and the horses left their accustomed course, setting ablaze the Heavens (creating the Milky Way) and the Earth (creating uninhabitable land) alike.
-Zeus, seeing the catastrophe, smote Phaethon with a thunderbolt and brought the sun to its course.
+Zeus, seeing the catastrophe, smote Phaethon with a thunderbolt and brought the Sun to its course.
 Phaethon fell into the Eridanus river, dead.
 His sisters mourned him, and turned into black poplar trees.